-Provide incentives for the management of climate- related issues Comment Row 1 Yes Yes.
-In 2021, Canadian Natural reinforced the significance of environmental performance on the overall performance of the company, increasing the Safety, Asset Integrity and Environmental performance measure weighting by 50% (from 10% in 2020 to 15% in 2021).
-The increase in the weighting is in addition to targets for North America E&P absolute methane emissions as well as abandonment and reclamation activity.
-These changes further align executive compensation with Canadian Natural's performance when measured against sustainability metrics for safety, asset integrity and environmental targets.
-Performance is evaluated based on improvement from prior period results (e.g. corporate GHG intensity and methane emissions) and/or against target ranges determined by prior period performance.
+Provide incentives for the management of climate-related issues Comment Row 1 Yes Yes.
+In 2021, we reinforced the significance of environmental performance on the overall performance of the company, increasing the Safety, Asset Integrity and Environmental performance measure weighting by 50% (from 10% in 2020 to 15% in 2021).
+The weighting increase is in addition to targets for North America E&P absolute methane emissions as well as abandonment and reclamation activity.
+These changes further align executive compensation with Canadian Natural's performance when measured against sustainability metrics.
+Evaluation is based on improvement from prior period results (e.g. corporate GHG intensity & methane emissions) and/or against target ranges determined by prior period performance.
 Our executive compensation policies and procedures are centered on a pay-for-performance philosophy and aligned with the long term interests of our shareholders.
+The compensation program, including the compensation weighting, is reviewed continually by the Compensation Committee of the Board.